 - Enforcer ant trap: this trap uses abamectin as its main active ingredient.

 - Combat ant trap: this bait contains 0.001% fipronil.

 The plastic covering the ant trap is the most dangerous part for pets.
-First of all, the pet can break the plastic into sharp pieces that can cause injury to the mouth and gastrointestinal tract.
+First, the pet can break the plastic into sharp pieces that can cause injury to the mouth and gastrointestinal tract.
 These pieces of plastic can be painful as they move through the intestine, not to mention causing a life-threatening obstruction.

 Terro is a safe product for pets; since it is non-toxic, there is no risk of poisoning our pets.
 However, prevention must always be present when using these products.
-One trap contains too little chemical to harm the pet seriously.
+One trap contains too few chemicals to harm the pet seriously.
 However, if the animal ingests several traps or the plastic cover, we must go immediately to the veterinarian.